Murli0399/Java_Interview_Question/README.md

 - 65 .
 What is a private access modifier?
 - 66 .
 What is the default or package access modifier?
 - 67 .
 What is a protected access modifier?
 - 68 .
-What is public access modifier?
+What is a public access modifier?
 - 69 .
 What access types of variables can be accessed from a class in the same package?
 - 70 .
 What access types of variables can be accessed from a class in a different package?
 - 71 .
 What access types of variables can be accessed from a subclass in the same package?